 It’s important for small businesses to stand together and build a community together.
 Retail doesn’t always have to be cutthroat, even between direct competitors.
 And building a sense of camaraderie and community organization around your store will give you an immediate leg up on Amazon, which has none of that.

 First, consider the location of your store.
 Are you in an indoor shopping mall, strip mall, farmer’s market, or another heavily concentrated retail area?
-These are perfect opportunities to work with your neighbors to collectively market.
+These are perfect opportunities to work with your neighbors to market as a collective.
 Bringing foot traffic into the area will benefit each tenant.
 So even if another store sells similar products, you will each be likely to see an increase in sales.

 Many larger American cities are seeing this sort of trend.
 Shopping experiences are being built in city-centers, including New York’s Brookfield Place, Kansas City’s Power and Light District, and Las Vegas’s Fremont Experience.
 Each offers a unique sort of shopping experience for the customers while also creating a community-based and local market.